Information Systems

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.

-University of Michigan-Dearborn students who have been admitted to the MS-Information Systems may take up to 6 graduate credits during the final semester of their undergraduate program.
+University of Michigan-Dearborn students who have been admitted to the MS IS program and are not in the 4+1 program may take up to 6 graduate credits during the final semester of their undergraduate program.

 MS-Information Systems Program Goals and Objectives